The Origin

-The pandemic had paused my career, but it gave me something rare: Silence.
-Stillness.
+The pandemic had paused my career, but it gave me something rare: a minute to catch my damn breath.

-A chance to ask myself why music mattered—really mattered—and what I was meant to do with it.
+And more specifically, a chance to ask myself why my career mattered — really mattered — and what I was meant to do with it.

 A voice.